Porin Ässät

-Porin Ässät ry is a sports club based in Pori, Finland.
+is a sports club based in Pori, Finland.
 The club's only programs are ice hockey and esports, but it used to have an association football program.
 Porin Ässät ry operates an ice hockey team in the Finnish Elite League.
 Porin Ässät ry also has junior teams for all age groups from U7 to U20.
 Porin Ässät ry also operate a women's ice hockey school and the girl's junior ice hockey department while also operating a skating school.